Optum/long-medical-document-lms/models/README.md

 This subdirectory contains code to continue pretraining and fine-tune LMs from Hugging Face Transformers using the [Transformers Python library](https://github.com/huggingface/transformers).
 The code assumes that LMs for continued pretraining and fine-tuning exist on your file-system at paths specified in `.yml`, but can be easily modified to load models over HTTP by replacing these paths with the corresponding LM names from Hugging Face.
 Click a model from their [models page](https://huggingface.co/models) and then check out their "Use in Transformers" tab, to see how to download a model over HTTP.

 The `llama` and `long_roberta` directories were added later.
 These contain code for additional long document classification baselines.
+Compare these methods to long encoder-based LMs.

 ### Data Prep